murkl/arch-os/setup/README.md

 confirm: Restart into {{ARCH_OS_HOSTNAME}} now?   # a yes or no in the frame; no skips it
 default: no                                       # which of the two that offer opens on
-report: |                                         # the run stops on a page of this one's own Arch Linux is installed
+report: |                                         # the run stops on a page of this one's own Arch OS is installed
 shows: ARCH_OS_CONFIG_URL                         # an answer on that page, as a code to scan
 quits: true                                       # the program does not come back from this
 tty: true                                         # hand it the terminal, and take it back after
 ```

-That is how everything after the installation — a copy of the answers, a shell
+That is how everything after the installation — a copy of the answers, sharing
-in the new system, a restart, an unmount — is a task of the `finish` stage like
+them online, a shell in the new system, a restart, an unmount — is a task of the
-any other, rather than a page of its own.
+`finish` stage like any other, rather than a page of its own.

 `asks:` is what the rollback needs and nothing else does: the snapshots on a
 disk cannot be listed before that disk has been unlocked and mounted, which is